-- f.
-In the case of candidates who are transfer students and do not have an cumulative grade point average at this Institution, the grade point average they obtained at their university of origin will be considered their cumulative grade point average. - g.
-In the case of undergraduate level students in their first year, the academic average with which they were admitted to the University will be considered as their cumulative academic index. - h.
-In the case of first-year graduate and professional school students, the bachelor's level academic grade point average with which they were admitted to the program will be considered their cumulative grade point average. - In the case of students of the Technical Certificate Program, the academic grade point index with which they were admitted to the program will be considered as the accumulated academic index.
+- 4. In the case of candidates who are transfer students and do not have a cumulative grade point average at this Institution, the grade point average they obtained at their university of origin will be considered their cumulative grade point average. - 5.
+In the case of undergraduate level students in their first year, the academic average with which they were admitted to the University will be considered as their cumulative academic average. - In the case of first-year graduate and professional school students, the bachelor's level academic grade point average with which they were admitted to the program will be considered their cumulative grade point average. - 7.
+In the case of students of the Technical Certificate Program, the academic grade point index with which they were admitted to the program will be considered their cumulative academic average. - 8.
+In the case of Special Admission students that are not seeking a degree or academic title, they can be members of the board of directors of a student organization. - E. Accreditation Process